originphp/website/source/docs/model/elasticsearch-concern.md

 ### Searching

-To carry out a search use the model, which will have new methods from the Behavior.
+To carry out a search use the model, which will have new methods from the `Concern`.

 To search using keywords or a [query string](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html) on columns in your index